Neo (The Matrix): Powers and abilities

 In the real world, like the other rebels, Neo does not display any of the aforementioned abilities.
 According to the Oracle, "The power of The One extends beyond the Matrix.
 It reaches from here all the way back to where it came from."
 Apparently because of his status as The One, he has a direct connection to the Source in the real world, and can therefore affect everything connected to it, including Sentinels, although the first use of this ability overwhelms him and he falls into a coma as his mind somehow plugs into the Matrix without a physical connection.
 Neo also begins to perceive everything connected to the Source, including the Machine City itself, as silhouettes of golden light.
 This ability becomes beneficial after he is blinded in the fight against Smith/Bane, thus he is able to see Smith/Bane and kill him.

 In The Matrix Resurrections, the resurrected Neo at first doesn't have access to his powers, although he slowly regains them over time, particularly during his fight with Smith.
 Neo is now able to create powerful telekinetic shockwaves, particularly when touching Trinity, and while he can still stop bullets, it appears to take him more effort.
 At one point, he telekinetically deflects a missile into a helicopter and shields himself from Smith smashing a porcelain sink down on his head.
 However, he is unable to fly while trying to escape from the Analyst's forces after reuniting with Trinity or after jumping off of a roof.
 Instead, Trinity develops the ability to fly and takes them both to safety.
 Neo appears to have regained his full powers by the end of the movie as he and Trinity fly off together after confronting the Analyst.

+Martial arts styles

+Neo uses a variety of martial arts styles across the four Matrix movies.
+In the first film, Neo's skill in martial arts was shown being downloaded into his brain, which granted combat abilities equivalent to a martial artist with decades of experience.
+As part of the preparation for the movie, Yuen Woo-ping had Keanu Reeves undertake four months of martial arts training in a variety of different styles.
+Ju-Jitsu, Taekwondo, Drunken Boxing, Kenpo Karate and Kung fu are some of what Neo learns as part of his computerised combat training.
+But in the real world, Neo does not display any of the aforementioned martial arts skills.